People Would Rather Attack Gayle King Than Talk About Rape

 Advertisement

-In 2019, Gayle King, also a veteran journalist, interviewed R. Kelly after Lifetime aired a three-part documentary accusing him of raping girls and holding women hostage.
-R. Kelly vehemently denied the allegations during his interview with King, and has pleaded not guilty to criminal charges brought against him.
-Months later, during a discussion of the legacy of a deceased athlete, King asked about a rape case that created a media firestorm and was a turning point in Kobe Bryant’s career.
-At best, you’ve got two journalists inquiring about the alleged sexual violence of three high-profile black men.
-Does this sound like a conspiracy to you?

-For some it does.
-The common retort: “Why do they only cover black men?
-Why don’t they interview Weinstein?"

 “They” are two different people, who are not responsible for each other’s actions.
-Winfrey and King are journalists who have covered a myriad of stories over their decades-long careers and interviewed people of all colours.
-Winfrey, most notably had a talk show that aired for 25 years, during which she was often criticised for covering too many white people.
-So now she covers mostly black people, and that’s a problem?
+Winfrey and King are journalists who have covered a myriad of stories over their decades-long careers, and interviewed people of all colours.
+Winfrey, most notably had a talk show that aired for 25 years, during which she was often criticized for covering too many white people.
+So now she covers mostly Black people, and that’s a problem?

 King has interviewed Weinstein’s lawyer.
 Why not Weinstein himself?
 Probably because he is currently on trial for assault in New York and facing charges in Los Angeles, and isn’t doing interviews.